-I’ve played the harp since I was nine, studied with teachers in London and Paris, and regularly play with amateur orchestras including the London City Orchestra and the Oberon Symphony.
+I’ve played the harp since I was nine, studied with teachers in London and Paris, and regularly play with amateur orchestras including the London City Orchestra.
 My lifelong passion for music means I understand musicians and have a decent knowledge of the classical repertoire.
 My experience as a copywriter means I understand the power of marketing to connect musicians with existing audiences, reach new people and make an impact where it counts.

 My work in this area includes writing:

 o Articles, blogs and annual reports for Help Musicians UK, a charity that supports musicians at every stage of their career.

 o A brochure for the world-renowned Paris Opera House.

 o Copy for Decca Luxe to celebrate Pavarotti’s life in art.

 o A review of Immersion, a multi-sensory event by composer Amy Luyendijk.

 o Web content, including this blog, for Sveta & Slava, a cello and piano duo.

 o A report for Sound and Music, the national charity for new music.

 If you’d like my help with a music-related project, I’d love to hear about it.